MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/double-key-encryption.md

 ## Register your key store

-The following steps enable you to register your key store.
-Registering your key store is the last step in deploying DKE before you can start creating labels.
+The following steps enable you to register your DKE service.
+Registering your DKE service is the last step in deploying DKE before you can start creating labels.

-To register your key store:
+To register the DKE service:

 1. In your browser, open the [Microsoft Azure portal](https://ms.portal.azure.com/), and go to **All Services** \> **Identity** \> **App Registrations**.